jmreidy/grunt-browserify/README.md

 #### alias
 Type: `[String:String]`

 Browserify can alias files or modules to a certain name.
 For example, `require(‘./foo’)` can be aliased to be used as `require(‘foo’)`.
 Aliases should be specified as `fileName:alias`.
 Filenames are parsed into their full paths with `path.resolve`.
+Module names will be required directly.

 #### require
 Type: `[String]`